OpenTaal/opentaal-openthesaurus/README.md

     exit

+## 2.2 Create email account

+If needed, install an email service, snmp, such as postfix.
+Also install a way to easily test this, e.g. mailutils.

+    sudo apt-get install postfix mailutils

+Create user for email account.

+    sudo adduser openthesaurus

-## 2.2 Install Tomcat
+## 2.3 Install Tomcat

 Assuming, Tomcat is not yet installed.

     sudo apt-get install tomcat8

+Note that any dependencies such as openjdk-8-jre-headless will be installed automatically.
 Test page should appear on http://thehostname:8080/

 Ony if realy needed, add an existing user to the Tomcat group